GridTools/gt4py/docs/gt4py/arrays.rst

 ^^^^^^^^^^^^^^^^^

 The user can optionally implement a :code:`__gt_dims__` attribute in the object implementing any of the supported buffer interfaces.
-As a fallback if neither is specified the dimensions given in the annotations (by means of :code:`gtscript.Field`) are assumed.
 The returned object should be a tuple of strings labeling the dimensions in index order.
+As a fallback if the attribute is not implemented, it is assumed that the buffer contains the dimensions given in the annotations
+(by means of :code:`gtscript.Field`) exactly in the same order.

 Valid dimension strings are :code:`"I"`, :code:`"J"`, :code:`"K"` as well as decimal string representations of integer numbers to denote data dimensions.